-At The Table is a quarterly table read event that IFP Chicago produces in partnership with SAG-AFTRA.
-All are welcome to apply however this initiative targets screenwriters with completed scripts who are beginning the process of finding collaborators and investors, and who are exploring casting possibilities.
-Our goal is to forge stronger connections between writers, filmmakers, actors, and their respective communities.
-Four projects will be selected for the 2019 installment of At The Table.
+At The Table is a quarterly table read event that IFP Chicago produces in partnership with SAG-AFTRA Chicago.
+This artist development initiative targets screenwriters with completed scripts who are beginning the process of finding collaborators and investors, preparing for professional pitching, or who are exploring casting possibilities.
+Our goal is to forge stronger connections between the acting, writing, and producing communities in Chicago.

 A key team member must be a member of IFP Chicago or SAG-AFTRA Chicago.